The Rosie O'Donnell Show: Reception

-Early on O'Donnell was dubbed "The Queen of Nice" by Newsweek magazine for her sweet personality, which was in stark contrast to many other talk shows of the era.
+Early on, O'Donnell was dubbed "The Queen of Nice" by Newsweek magazine for her sweet personality, which was in stark contrast to many other talk shows of the era.

+The New York Daily News labeled it the best new syndicated talk show of 1996.

 Awards and nominations

 The show won multiple Emmys such as five times Daytime Emmy Award for Outstanding Talk Show (1998-2002) during its run.

 Home media

 A compilation of highlights of the show's first season was available for sale in September 2008, exclusively from the Home Shopping Network.
 The DVD runs 90 minutes and contains Rosie O'Donnell commenting while watching clips of archived footage.
 Included are Tom Cruise's first visit, Fran Drescher's parents reviewing Florida restaurants, and the incident in which Donny Osmond made a fat joke at Rosie's expense.

-In 2021, O'Donnell began making interviews from the show available on her personal YouTube channel.
+In 2021, O'Donnell began making interviews from the show available on her personal YouTube channel until November 19, 2024 when the channel was terminated due to copyright issues.